plotly/plotly.py/doc/python/hover-text-and-formatting.md

                y='Life Expectancy (years)',
                color='continent',
                size=np.sqrt(df['pop']),
-               # Specifying data to make availabe to the hovertemplate
+               # Specifying data to make available to the hovertemplate
                # The px custom_data parameter has an underscore, whike the analogous graph objects customdata parameter has no underscore.
                # The px custom_data parameter is a list of column names in the data frame, while the graph objects customdata parameter expects a data frame or a numpy array.
                custom_data=['country', 'continent', 'pop'],